bow/pytest-pipeline/README.rst

             assert open("run.stdout", "r").read().strip() == "Result computed"

 If the test above is saved as ``test_demo.py``, you can then run the test by executing ``py.test -v test_demo.py``.
-You should see that three tests were executed and all four passed.
+You should see that four passing tests: one that is done prior to the script run and three that are done afterwards.

 What just happened?
 -------------------